whing/research/README.md

 <img class="profile-picture" src="I.jpg">

 Hi!
-I am Huang Wu.

-Hi!
-I am Huang Wu.

-Hi!
-I am Huang Wu.

-Hi!
-I am Huang Wu.

-Hi!
-I am Huang Wu.

-I received the master’s degree in statistics from Anqing Normal University.
+I am Huang Wu, received the master’s degree in statistics from Anqing Normal University.
 I work on artificial intelligence in education currently.
 My current research interests include computer vision, human action recognition, and deep learning.
 [You can see my simple academic introduction on ieeexplore](https://ieeexplore.ieee.org/author/37086242899).

 My research work, papers and related codes during my postgraduate period are hosted on GitHub for your reference.